Collaborative Law is a recent approach by specially trained and accredited family lawyers nationwide to manage divorce in a more dignified way.

 - Independent financial advisers.
 Apart from solicitors, IFA’s are the most commonly accredited collaborative law professionals – they are often invaluable when it comes to helping create a successful financial settlement package for both partners to move on set up two individual households, where family monies were only supporting one previously

-- Accountants – accountants are often a very important part of the divorce process, when it comes to finances – especially if there is a business involved.
+- Accountants – accountants are often a very important part of the divorce process, when it comes to finances – especially if there is a business involved in the divorce.
 A very small number of accountants are Collaborative Law accredited

 - Barristers.
 A few specialist family barristers have also undergone the training.
 However, unless things change, there may be only be limited need for collaborative law trained barristers – after all, the whole point of the collaborative law process is to avoid going to court in the first place, and unless your case is exceptional and perhaps involves a very, very sizeable amount of money, a collaborative law trained solicitor is probably all you need to deal with running your case and negotiating an agreed settlement in face-to-face meetings